virshlee/virshlee/README.md

 ## About

-I studied Physics (Nanotechnology) and Electrical Engineering at Technical university of Budapest, then worked on quantum hardware and nuclear simulation before moving deeper into software and product building.
+I studied Physics (Nanotechnology) and Electrical Engineering at Technical University of Budapest, then worked on quantum hardware and nuclear simulation before moving deeper into software and product building.
 I was Founder in Residence at Station F (Pioneers), where I validated startup ideas and built MVPs.

 ## Featured Project: Samiori